Assault Causing Bodily Harm

 Do not plead guilty until you have either consulted with duty counsel or a criminal defence lawyer regarding your criminal case.
 It is also important to know that you have legal rights and equally important that they are preserved.

 Contact an experienced Criminal Defence Lawyer today at (905) 230-4529 and book your consultation.
-As a Criminal Lawyer in Mississauga, I will defend your case and fight for you to ensure that you obtain the best possible outcome in a time effective manner.
+As a Criminal Defence Lawyer in Mississauga, I will defend your case and fight for you to ensure that you obtain the best possible outcome in a time effective manner.
 I also accept Legal Aid Certificates.
 Hire me as your Legal Aid Criminal Defence Lawyer in Mississauga today!

 DISCLAIMER: The content provided is for Informational purposes only.
 Nothing shall be construed on this web page as providing legal advice nor does the content form any kind of Solicitor-Client relationship.
 Readers should verify the source of the information and obtain legal advice before relying or acting upon it.